-As part of the construction of $\mathcal{U}^{\star}$, the analyst has to verify the feasibility with respect to $\{\Delta\bar{F}^U_x\}_{x\in \mathcal{X}}$ of the linear programming problem described in Section \MYref{first_step} for every $U\in \mathcal{U}$.
-Typically, this is done in the partial identification literature by constructing a grid of points to approximate $\mathcal{U}$, and then repeating the exercise of interest for each grid point.
-The difficulty of implementing such an approach increases with the size of the grid, which in turn, increases exponentially with $r$, hence quickly leading to a computational bottleneck.
-In what follows, we give a characterisation of $\mathcal{U}$ so that the issue of verifying feasibility for every $U\in\mathcal{U}$ is reduced to verifying feasibility for a handful of $U\in\mathcal{U}$.
+To construct $\mathcal{U}^{*}$, the analyst has to solve the linear program of Section \MYref{first_step} for every $U\in \mathcal{U}$.
+Typically, this is done in the partial identification literature by constructing a grid of points to approximate $\mathcal{U}$ and then repeating the exercise of interest for each grid point.
+However, the difficulty of implementing this approach increases with the size of the grid, which in turn, increases exponentially with $r$, quickly leading to a computational bottleneck.
+In what follows, we give a characterisation of $\mathcal{U}$ so that the issue of solving the linear program for every $U\in\mathcal{U}$ is reduced to solving the linear program for a handful of $U\in\mathcal{U}$.
+This mitigates the burden of doing grid search.
 We first provide an intuition of the result and then a more formal statement.

-For simplicity, let $r=2$ and $\Delta \mathcal{F}^\dagger=\Delta \mathcal{F}$, as in Section \MYref{first_step}.
-The only piece of the linear programming problem of Section \MYref{first_step} that might induce different feasibility sets for different values of $U$ is (\MYref{prop_incr}), which requires the function $\Delta \bar{F}^U_x$ to be $3$-increasing.
-This is because different values of $U$ might generate different pairs of comparable $3$-tuples in $ \mathcal{A}_{x,U}$ and, in turn, $3$-dimensional boxes with vertices located at different positions (in other words, ``differently ordered'') in $\mathbb{R}^d$.
-Such observation immediately suggests that if two values of $U$ generate pairs of $3$-tuples in $ \mathcal{A}_{x,U}$ that are ``similarly ordered'' in $\mathbb{R}^d$, then they should lead to the same constraints on $\Delta\bar{F}^U_x$ of the type (\MYref{prop_incr}).
-In turn, if this holds $\forall x \in \mathcal{X}$, then the linear programming problems for such two values of $U$ should have the same feasibility set.